 Starbucks uses milk, ice, and a chai tea concentrate to make their iced chai tea latte.

-The chai tea concentrate contains the following ingredients: Water, Black Tea, Cardamom, Black Pepper, Ginger, Cinnamon, Cloves, Natural Flavours, Star Anise, Sugar, Honey, Ginger Juice, Natural Flavours, Vanilla, and Citric Acid.
+The Starbucks chai concentrate contains the following ingredients: Water, Black Tea, Cardamom, Black Pepper, Ginger, Cinnamon, Cloves, Natural Flavours, Star Anise, Sugar, Honey, Ginger Juice, Natural Flavours, Vanilla, and Citric Acid.

 A Tall has 3 pumps of chai, a Grande has 4 pumps, and a Venti has 6 pumps.